kidpixo/rsync-cripted-backup/README.md

     - volume-root : root system , mounted on `/`
     - volume-home : user homes, mounted a `/home`

-The idea is to create a new external disk with the extact same layout (LVM on LUKS), with different UUID, and rsync everything.
+The idea is to create a new external disk with the exact same layout (LVM on LUKS), with different UUID, and rsync everything.
-A copy of the updated fstab and systemd-boot for each disk with updatd UUID are mantained in the configuration and copied over the disk after the rsync.
+A copy of the updated fstab and systemd-boot for each disk with updated UUID are maintained in the configuration and copied over the disk after the rsync.

 The resulting disks are bootable copies of the original disk, making possible to plug them in and start from the point of the last backup.

 The main script, [`rsync_crypted_backup.sh`](scripts/rsync_crypted_backup.sh), handles backup operations, including checking for external disks, mounting them, and performing the backup using your specified configuration.